GJDuck/e9patch/doc/e9patch-programming-guide.md

 * `"$bytes"`: The original byte sequence of the instruction that was patched
 * `"$instruction"`: A byte sequence of instructions that emulates the patched instruction.
-  Note that this usually equivalent to `"$bytes"` except for instructions that are position-dependent.
+  Note that this is usually equivalent to `"$bytes"` except for instructions that are position-dependent.
 * `"$continue"`: A byte sequence of instructions that will return control-flow to the next instruction after the patched instruction.